Strawberry Cheesecake Recipe

 How to make it

-• Prepare the oven: First, I preheat the oven to 325 degrees F and move the top rack to the middle of the oven.
+Prepare the oven: First, I preheat the oven to 325°F and move the top rack to the middle position.
 Also, I butter a 9 or 10-inch springform pan.

-• Make the crust: While waiting for the oven to preheat, I mix all the crust ingredients in a large bowl.
+Make the crust: While the oven preheats, mix all the crust ingredients in a large bowl.

-• Press and chill: Then, I press the mixture into the bottom and up the sides of your prepared pan.
-I chill for 20 minutes before covering the outside of the pan with aluminum foil.
+Press and chill: Then, I press the mixture into the bottom and up the sides of your prepared pan.
+I let it cool for 20 minutes before covering the outside of the pan with aluminum foil.

-• Mix the filling: I start on the filling by beating the cream cheese until it is light and fluffy.
-Then, I add the flour and sugar and continue to beat until it is all mixed and creamy.
+Mix the filling: I start by beating the cream cheese until light and fluffy.
+Then I add the flour and sugar and continue beating until fully combined and creamy.

-• The eggs: Now, I add eggs one at a time, beating after each one.
-Next is the vanilla and sour cream, and I also beat until just mixed in, remembering to scrape the sides and bottom of the bowl.
+The eggs: Now, I add eggs one at a time, beating after each one.
+Next, add the vanilla and sour cream, and beat until just mixed in, scraping down the sides and bottom of the bowl.

-• Add to the crust: I pour the cheesecake batter into the springform pan on top of the chilled crust.
-Then, I put it into a large roasting pan and add enough hot water to reach the middle of the springform pan.
+Add the cheesecake batter to the crust: I pour it into the springform pan on top of the chilled crust.
+Then I transfer it to a large roasting pan and add enough hot water to reach halfway up the springform pan.

-• Bake: I bake it for 40 to 50 minutes, depending on the springform pan size.
-After 40 minutes, I check to see if the edges are puffy.
+Bake: Bake for 40 to 50 minutes, depending on the springform pan size.
+After 40 minutes, I check whether the edges are puffy.
 The middle should still be jiggly.
-I turn off the oven and leave the cheesecake inside to cool for an hour with the oven door open just a bit.
+I turn off the oven and leave the cheesecake inside to cool for an hour, with the oven door slightly ajar.

-• Chill the cheesecake: After an hour, I put the cheesecake on a cooling rack for two hours.
-Then, loosen the sides with a butter knife and put it in the fridge to chill for at least six to eight hours.
+Chill the cheesecake: After an hour, I transferred it to a cooling rack and let it cool for two hours.
+Then, loosen the sides with a butter knife and refrigerate for at least 6 to 8 hours.

-• Make the topping: I mix the diced strawberries with the sugar, lemon zest, lemon juice, and vanilla, in a saucepan.
+Make the topping: In a saucepan, I mix the diced strawberries with the sugar, lemon zest, lemon juice, and vanilla.
 Stirring and simmering for 10 minutes.
-I make a slurry by mixing cornstarch and water and adding it to the strawberry mixture.
+I prepare a slurry by mixing cornstarch with water and then adding it to the strawberry mixture.
 Once the mixture has thickened, I gently stir in the halved strawberries.

-• Cool and top the cheesecake: After the topping has thoroughly cooled, I spread it on top of the cheesecake, flip the strawberries, cut face down, and refrigerate for two hours before serving.
+Cool and top the cheesecake: After the topping has thoroughly cooled, I spread it over the cheesecake, flip the strawberries, cut them face down, and refrigerate for 2 hours before serving.

-strawberry cheesecake topped with strawberry sauce topping and fresh strawberries on a cake stand
+Homemade strawberry cheesecake topped with strawberry sauce topping and fresh strawberries on a cake stand.

 Expert tips